bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

        (recur (dissoc state :mode))))))
 {% endhighlight %}

-Above both the <code>new-todo-click</code> and the
+Both <code>new-todo-click</code> and the
-<code>cancel-new-form-click</code> channels contain the signals that
+<code>cancel-new-form-click</code> are channels which will produce
-will be fired when a user clicks on the respective elements.
+message values when a user clicks on their respective elements.

 The <code>go</code> block creates a context in which we can make blocking calls.
-In this case we are going to use <code>&lt;!</code> which blocks the execution from continuing until we receive a value from that channel.
+In this case, we are going to use the <code>&lt;!</code>
+function which blocks execution from continuing until a value is available on the provided channel.

 The loop renders the current state and then blocks and waits for a click on the **a.new-todo** element.
+When the element is clicked the
+<code>(&lt;! new-todo-click)</code> call unblocks returning a value
-When it recieves a click on that element we then render a new state in where a todo form is showing.
-It then blocks again waiting for the **a.cancel-new-todo** element to get clicked.
+(which we ignore).
+We then render a new state where a todo form modal is displayed by the template renderer.
+The loop then blocks again waiting for the **a.cancel-new-todo** element to get clicked.

 The code is written sequentially and captures the behavior of the program explicitly without callbacks.